topoftheyear/Byte-le-Royale-2019/sphinx/overview.md

 # Overview

 Congratulations!
-If you are reading this, you are the newest hire for the `Market Space`!
+If you are reading this, you are the newest member of the `Pilots Federation`!
-This means that you will soon begin competing against others to see who is the best in the sector.
+This means that you will soon begin competing against others to see who is the best pilot in the sector.
 Before you begin, please take note of the following concepts:

 ## Getting Started